gabechutuape/shortest-path-flight/DEVELOPMENT.md

 Created and implemented a function that reads from route_file_ and populates a new hashmap "route_map_".
 This is our adjacency list.
 Modified edge node to include more data for the route_map_, which maps airline id's to edges (routes).

+### Progress 12/9 (dimitar3)
+Created a function that finds edges between nodes.
+Implemented Dijkstra's algorithm to find shortest path between airports using route_map_ as the adjacency list for the graph.
+This function returns a vector of strings containing info about which route is taken and how much distance between them.
+I created a helper function that populates this vector of strings.
+Using the shortest path algo, I implemented a landmark path function.
+Then I added to the delete function and created the copy function.